trailblazer/trailblazer.github.io/gems/cells/helpers.md

   delegates :parent_controller, :image_tag
 {% endhighlight %}

-It is a [well-known problem](https://github.com/apotonick/cells/issues/214) that the cell will render the "wrong" path when using Sprockets.
-The above delegation fixes this.
-Please note that this is due to the way Rails includes helpers and accesses global data.
+The delegation fixes the [well-known problem](https://github.com/apotonick/cells/issues/214) of the cell rendering the "wrong" path when using Sprockets.
+Please note that this fix is necessary due to the way Rails includes helpers and accesses global data.